Skip to main content

 Always Define Both Outcomes

-Since you’re overriding all default logic, explicitly state both when it’s a cache hit and when it’s a cache miss.
+Since you’re replacing the default cache-detection context, explicitly state both when it’s a cache hit and when it’s a cache miss.
 Good: “Cache hit if the dialog is visible.
 Cache miss if it’s not visible or obscured.”
 Less Good: “The dialog should be visible”

 Be Specific About What to Check